monolayer/monorepo/docs/guide/introduction/first-schema.md

 You can [skip](#generate-migrations) this step if the database is already created
 :::

-Create the database with the `monolayer` CLI:
+Create the database with the `monolayer-pg` CLI:

 :::code-group